andressadotpy/andressadotpy.github.io/_posts/2025-02-07-fedora-playwright-pytest.md

 ## Conclusion

-I hope this helped you with you Playwright setup in Fedora.
+I hope this helped you with your Playwright setup in Fedora.
 If it didn't, there are many discussions happening in the [GitHub issues page for Playwright](https://github.com/microsoft/playwright/issues) about the missing support for Linux OS and the community is posting a lot of different solutions in the comments.
 I recommend you to take a look at the issues to check for different solutions.